liskin/s2putty/README.txt

 A separate UIQ v3.x port is available at
         http://coredump.fi/putty

-PuTTY 1.5 only officially supports S60 3rd ed and S80 v2 phones; users
+PuTTY 1.5 only officially supports S60 3rd edition and Series 80 v2
-with S60 5th edition touchscreen phones such as the Nokia 5800 XPressMusic or the Nokia N97 should try Risto Avila's Touch UI available at
+phones; users with S60 5th edition touchscreen phones such as the Nokia 5800 XPressMusic or the Nokia N97 should try Risto Avila's Touch UI available at
         http://bd.kicks-ass.net/koodaus/putty/
+Risto's touch UI will be included in the next major PuTTY release, so any feedback is more than welcome!

 PuTTY is free software, and available with full source code under a very liberal license agreement.